warmist/scripts/docs/prioritize.rst

 They include:

-- Handling rottable items before they rot
+- Handling items that can rot before they rot
 - Medical, hygiene, and hospice tasks
 - Putting items in bins/barrels/pots/minecarts
 - Interactions with animals